Financial-Times/ft-origami/docs/build-service.md

 </tr><tr>
 	<td><code>minify</code></td>
 	<td>Querystring</td>
 	<td><em>(Optional)</em> If present, specifies how the build service should minify the built resources.
-Options are 'cc-simple' or 'cc-advanced' for <a href='https://developers.google.com/closure/compiler/'>Google closure compiler</a>, or 'none' for no minification.
-Default is 'cc-simple'.</td>
+Options are 'cc-simple' for <a href='https://developers.google.com/closure/compiler/'>Google closure compiler</a>, or 'none' for no minification.
+Default is 'cc-simple'.
+Closure compiler advanced optimisations are not available since the module code would need to be compatible with it, and this is unlikely to be the case for all modules.</td>
 </tr><tr>
 	<td><code>export</code></td>
 	<td>Querystring</td>